zaxour/TurboNanza/README.md

 # TurboNanza
-An internal RGB, S-Video, Composite video and Audio modification for the Turbografx 16
+An internal RGB, S-Video, Composite video and Audio modification for the Turbografx 16.

+Presently, only Eagle design files are available.
+Once I port the design to KiCad, I will replace them accordingly.

 ![](/images/AsssembledPCB.jpg?raw=true "")